-North Little Creek Road / State Route 8 and South Little Creek Road are the primary roads that connect the Town to Dover and the rest of Delaware via State Route 1.
+Route 8 is the primary road that connects the Town to Dover and the rest of Delaware via State Route 1.
 Main Street / State Route 9, which runs through the center of Town, connects Little Creek with Leipsic to the north and with DAFB to the south.
 Port Mahon Road intersects Main Street and provides access to Port Mahon and the Delaware Bay.
 The local residential streets are Wilson Lane, Bell Street, and Lowe Street.
 Thompson Lane connects Main Street to Wilson Lane, primarily serving the Little Creek Volunteer Fire Department.
-See Map 12 -Roads.
+See Map 12 - Roads.

 Little Creek's transportation goals are to assure timely maintenance of streets and sidewalks, improve pedestrian connectivity and safety throughout the Town, and improve overall aesthetic and community character.
 The Town also wishes to establish itself as a destination and attract travelers on the Bayshore Byway to stop and visit area attractions rather than just passing through.

 The primary transportation issues include heavy truck traffic and speeding through Main Street, lack of public transit, and frequent flooding and poor drainage.
 Main Street and Port Mahon Road are also significantly vulnerable to impacts associated with sea level.
 There is also an opportunity to provide a walking path connecting major features in Town, and to meet future parking needs with on-street parking.